Rank-deficient representations in the Theta correspondence over finite fields arise from quantum codes: The classification of rank-deficient subrepresentations

 The right-hand summand involves the coset states $e_{[F]}$, which are elements of the respective code $C_N$.
 The support of the remainder $\Phi'$ is thus contained in the ``stem''.
-We conlcude the argument by showing that this set does not support a rank-deficient representation, which implies that $\Phi'$ is actually equal to zero.
+We conclude the argument by showing that representations with rank $< t$ do not contain non-zero vectors supported on such a stem, so in fact $\Phi'=0$.

 This final step again relies on Fourier transforms.
-Roughly, the ``stem'' is a ``small'' space, so that by the uncertainty principle, the Fourier transform will have ``large'' support -- so large, in fact, that it is guaranteed to contain higher-rank elements.
+Roughly, the ``stem'' is a ``small'' space, so that by the uncertainty principle, Fourier transforms will have ``large'' support -- so large, in fact, that they are guaranteed to contain higher-rank elements.